Maulana Azad: Early life

 Azad was born on 11 November 1888 in Mecca, then a part of the Ottoman Empire, now a part of Saudi Arabia.
-His real name was Sayyid Ghulam Muhiyuddin Ahmed bin Khairuddin Al Hussaini, but he eventually became known as Maulana Abul Kalam Azad.
-Azad's father was a Muslim scholar of Afghan ancestry, who lived in Delhi with his maternal grandfather, as his father had died at a very young age.
+His real name was Abul Kalam Ghulam Muhiyuddin, but he eventually became known as Maulana Abul Kalam Azad.
+Azad's forefathers had come to India from Herat.
+His father was a Muslim scholar who lived in Delhi with his maternal grandfather, as his father had died at a very young age.
 During the Indian Rebellion of 1857, he left India and settled in Mecca.
 His father Muhammad Khairuddin bin Ahmed Al Hussaini wrote twelve books, had thousands of disciples, and claimed noble ancestry, while his mother was Sheikha Alia bint Mohammad, the daughter of Sheikh Mohammad bin Zaher AlWatri, himself a reputed scholar from Medina who had a reputation that extended even outside of Arabia.

 Azad settled in Calcutta with his family in 1890.

 Education and influences

-Azad was home-schooled and self-taught.
+Azad was home-schooled by the teachers hired by his family.
 Following fluency in Arabic as a first language, Azad began to master several other languages including Bengali, Hindustani, Persian, and English.
-He was also trained in the Mazahibs of Hanafi, Maliki, Shafi'i and Hanbali fiqh, Shariat, mathematics, philosophy, world history, and science by tutors hired by his family.
+He was also trained in the Madhabs of Hanafi, Maliki, Shafi'i and Hanbali fiqh, Shariat, mathematics, philosophy, world history, and science by tutors hired by his family.
 An avid and determined student, the precocious Azad was running a library, a reading room, and a debating society before he was twelve; wanted to write on the life of Al-Ghazali at twelve; was contributing learned articles to Makhzan (a literary magazine) at fourteen; was teaching a class of students, most of whom were twice his age, when he was fifteen; and completed the traditional course of study at the age of sixteen, nine years ahead of his contemporaries, and brought out a magazine at the same age.
 At the age of thirteen, he was married to a young Muslim girl, Zulaikha Begum.
 Azad compiled many treatises interpreting the Qur'an, the Hadis, and the principles of Fiqh and Kalam.

 Early journalistic career

 Azad began his journalistic endeavours at an early age.
 In 1899 at the age of eleven he started publishing a poetical journal Nairang-e-Aalam at Calcutta and was already an editor of a weekly Al-Misbah in 1900.
 He contributed articles to Urdu magazines and journals such as Makhzan, Ahsanul Akhbar, and Khadang e Nazar.

 In 1903, he brought out a monthly journal, Lissan-us-Sidq.
 It was published between December 1903 to May 1905 until its closure due to shortage of funds.
-He then joined Al Nadwa, the Islamic theological journal of the Nadwatu l-Ulama on Shibli Nomani's invitation.
+He then joined Al-Nadwa, the Islamic theological journal of the Nadwatu l-Ulama on Shibli Nomani's invitation.
 He worked as editor of Vakil, a newspaper from Amritsar from April 1906 to November 1906.
 He shifted to Calcutta for a brief period where he was associated with Dar-ul-Saltunat.
 He returned to Amritsar after few months and resumed the editorship of Vakil, continuing to work there until July 1908.